danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="help.getConfig.html" name="help.getConfig">Returns current configuration, including data center configuration: help.getConfig</a>

 * <a href="messages.search.html" name="messages.search">Returns found messages: messages.search</a>

+* <a href="chatlists.getLeaveChatlistSuggestions.html" name="chatlists.getLeaveChatlistSuggestions">Returns identifiers of pinned or always included chats from a chat folder imported using a chat folder deep link », which are suggested to be left when the chat folder is deleted: chatlists.getLeaveChatlistSuggestions</a>

 * <a href="help.getNearestDc.html" name="help.getNearestDc">Returns info on data center nearest to the user: help.getNearestDc</a>